Skip to content

 Programming means putting the tracker software onto the physical device hardware.
 Without software, the tracker hardware does nothing.

-The .UF2 file download is available at the end of this page.
+The .UF2 file download is available in the Tracker Software Downloads section of this page.

 Configuration